bart-blommaerts/bart-blommaerts.github.io/_posts/2018-03-30-workshops.md

 It is also possible to compose a custom workshop, within your desired timeframe.
 Ideally, the number of participants sits between ten and twenty, but alternative options are possible.

+After the workshop, the attendees also receive a course filled with one-pagers of all the examples and explanatory notes.

 If you are interested in hosting a workshop like this, feel free to <a href="mailto: bart@bbconsulting.be">contact me</a> for more details.